Although I sincerely hope you won’t have to use it, I strongly recommend having Wedding Abroad Insurance.

 The Top Five Wedding Insurance Claims

-According to data from My-Wedding Insurance, the majority of claims received from overseas weddings in 2014 were related to cancellation/rearrangement and photography and video costs representing 50% of all claims.
+According to data from The Insurance Emporium, the majority of claims received from overseas weddings in 2014 were related to cancellation/rearrangement and photography and video costs representing 50% of all claims.
 Claims concerning suppliers’ deposits, which could be as a result of key suppliers such as your venue or catering going into administration and costs incurred from lost or damaged wedding rings comes to 17% respectively.

 Before buying insurance please ensure you carefully read the policy documents so you fully understand all the terms and conditions.